balogsun/SeunB-mentoring-docs/CICD/CICD.md

    ![Screenshot 2024-08-18 173906](https://github.com/user-attachments/assets/9857bb18-067c-44b2-a007-81761fe031a4)

 4. Download and install Argo CD CLI:
     - Visit [ArgoCD releases](https://github.com/argoproj/argo-cd/releases/tag/v2.12.1) for the latest version.
-Explore the github repo for newer relaease if neccessary.
+Explore the GitHub repo for newer release if necessary.
-    - Run ArgoCD CLI commands from the Windows command prompt, Open windows cmd as administrator, change directory to location where you downloaded the argocd exe file.
+    - Run ArgoCD CLI commands from the Windows command prompt, Open windows CMD as administrator, change directory to location where you downloaded the argocd exe file.
 Do not double click on the exe file and try to run directly from windows, it may be flagged.

       ```bash
       argocd login $ARGOCD_SERVER --username admin --password $ARGO_PWD --<insecure/secure>